finger563/cpswt-hil/README.md

 i.e. the message generation timestamp (if applicable) occurs whenever the proces sees the message.
 Keeps the specification simple.

+Additionally, since hardware-in-the-loop runs in physical-time, HiL processes (be they computational or physical) cannot be paused in the same way that federation execution can be paused (or waits for federates to catch up).
+Instead, for the data and interactions with the HiL to be meaningful, the federation needs to run faster than real time, limited to real-time, to ensure that there is enough spare processing and communication time for interacting with the HiL.

 Most importantly: all interfaces need meaningful errors, esp. the querying interfaces.